-(Note: this is part two of a five-part series.
+(Note: this is part two of a four-part series.
 Here’s part one.)

 Growing up, the term “Baby Boomer” always evoked feelings of admiration, at least for me.
 The post-war. post-depression generation that bootstrapped their way to building industries, wealth, prosperity, that took our country to superpower status — there was always an allure to the sheer volume of them, and the enormity of what they had accomplished, in my young mind.